ekourkchi/inclinet_project/README.md

 ##  1. <a name='Introduction'></a>Introduction

-The inclination of spiral galaxies plays an important role in measurements of their distances and other astronomical analyses.
+The inclination of spiral galaxies plays an important role in their astronomical analyses such as measuring their distances using the correlation between their rotation rates and absolute luminosities.
 Each galaxy has its own unique morphology, luminosity, and surface brightness profiles.
 In addition, galaxy images are covered by foreground stars of the Milky Way galaxy.
 Therefore, it is challenging to design an algorithm that automatically determines the 3D inclination of spiral galaxies.
 The inclinations of spiral galaxies can be coarsely derived from the ellipticity of apertures used for photometry, assuming that the image of a spiral galaxy is the projection of a disk with the shape of an oblate spheroid.
 For ~1/3 of spirals, the approximation of axial ratios provides inclination estimates good to better than 5 degrees, with degradation to ~5 degrees for another 1/3.
 However in ~1/3 of cases, ellipticity-derived inclinations are problematic for a variety of reasons.
 Prominent bulges can dominate the axial ratio measurement.
 Some galaxies may not be axially symmetric due to tidal effects.
 High surface brightness bars within much lower surface brightness disks can lead to large errors.
 Simply the orientation of strong spiral features with respect to the tilt axis can be confusing.
 The statistical derivation of inclinations for large samples has been unsatisfactory.

 The task of manual evaluation of galaxy inclinations is tedious and time consuming.
 In the future, with the large astronomical survey telescopes coming online, this task could not be efficiently done manually for thousands of galaxies.
 The objective of this project is to automatically determine the inclination of spiral galaxies with the human level accuracy providing their images, ideally in both colorful and black-and-white formats.

 Our collection of carefully measured inclinations provides a rich data set for training a machine-learning algorithm, such as the Convolutional Neural Network (CNN), to replace the human eye in future projects.
 To successfully instruct such a network to produce satisfactory results, a training set of order ~10,000 representative galaxies is required.
 Our entire sample is of such a size, and hence suitable for exploring machine-learning capabilities.
 Moreover, n-body cosmological simulations such as [Illustris](https://www.illustris-project.org/) provide exquisite images of projected spiral galaxies with known 3D orientations that could be of potential interest as training sets for inclination studies.